bijubjs/AVAlabama/README.md

 # Collocating Specialty Crops and Solar panels in Alabama, Southeastern USA
 ## Abstract
-Southeastern US is well suited for Agrivoltaics--the practice of co-locating solar panels with crops--because of the high solar potential and large tracts of agricultural land.
-However, agrivoltaic farm profitability in the region is not understood.
-We calculated the farm profitability of tomato and strawberry agrivoltaic systems.
-We further discussed the implication of the Rural Energy for America Program on agrivoltaic farm profitability and its potential role in increasing the adoption of agrivoltaics in rural America.
-The Rural Energy for America Program could motivate farmers to adopt agrivoltaics and provide access to solar energy for rural America.
+Agrivoltaic farm profitability in the southeastern US is poorly understood.
+We calculated the profitability of the tomato and strawberry agrivoltaics farms.
+We found that compensating 50\% capital expenditure costs through the Rural Energy for America Program makes agrivoltaics more attractive to producers but that at 25\% does not.

 ## Keywords
 Agrivoltaics, Tomato, Strawberry, Benefit-cost analysis, Rural Energy for America Program